AC-BO-Hackathon/BOPE-GPT/README.md

 App prototype developed by [Ratish Panda](https://github.com/imperorrp): [App](https://bope-gpt.vercel.app/)

+**All authors contribute significantly to the project.
+A CRediT authorship statement is avaiable at the end of the README**

 # The first steps

 **Analysing the Fischer-Tropsch dataset from the point of view of classical single and multi-objective BO**